telerik/ajax-docs/controls/menu/troubleshooting/itemclick-event-does-not-fire.md

 ---
 title: ItemClick Event Does Not Fire
-page_title: ItemClick Event Does Not Fire | UI for ASP.NET AJAX Documentation
+page_title: ItemClick Event Does Not Fire | RadMenu for ASP.NET AJAX Documentation
 description: ItemClick Event Does Not Fire
 slug: menu/troubleshooting/itemclick-event-does-not-fire
 tags: itemclick,event,does,not,fire